cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 to increase productivity.
 Metrics that reflect user satisfaction and productivity include the following:

-- Active users and resources: number of capabilities provisioned and used from the platform
+- Active users and retention: includes number of capabilities provisioned and user growth/churn
 - "Net Promoter Score" (NPS) or other surveys that measure user satisfaction with a product
 - Metrics for developer productivity such as those discussed in the SPACE framework [[3]]